chineseballer06/Stock-Analysis/README.md

 ## Intro

-Being an investor that has a portfolio of over 30 individual stocks, I have always been interested in how Data Science and Machine Learning can be used to analyze and predict stock prices.
+Being an investor who has a portfolio of over 30 individual stocks, I have always been interested in how Data Science and Machine Learning can be used to analyze and predict stock prices.
 This notebook is the start of my exploration of this concept.